cocoon2wong/Project-Jocker/docs/Vertical/README.md

 ```

 where `ARG_KEY` is the name of args, and `ARG_VALUE` is the corresponding value.
 All args and their usages when training and testing are listed below.
-Args with `changable=True` means that their values can be changed after training.
+Args with `argtype='static'` means that their values can not be changed after training.

 <!-- DO NOT CHANGE THIS LINE -->
 ### Basic args